MarianFigula/rpo-app/README.md

   Investigate rate limiting or row caps.
 - **Use config file:**
   Config variables should be in .env file for future use.
-- **Image not removed when deleted advertisement**
-Image is not removed from `public/logos` directory when advertisement is deleted.

 ---